rinnychinny/bookrating/README.md

 python manage.py bulk_load --books 'fname_books.csv' --ratings 'fname_ratings.csv'

+---

+## 📁 Tests

+Run all tests in the bookrating/tests directory.
+Usage:

+python manage.py test

+---

 ## 📦 Requirements

 All dependencies are listed in `requirements.txt`.
 Use `pip install -r requirements.txt` to replicate the environment.